Hello everyone.

 If I could break the trigger’s pattern, I wouldn’t respond right away.

-And when something happens in that space, I feel, if I can learn how to regulate my body, create that space, bring down my emotional system.
+When something happens in that space, I feel different.
+If I can learn how to regulate my body, I can create that space.
+This helps bring down my emotional system.

 What I can do now is react in a new way.

-So instead of screaming and causing World War Seven or instead of untying and associating myself, I could choose to do something new at that moment.
+Instead of screaming and causing World War Seven, I could do something new at that moment.
+I could also avoid untying and associating myself.

 And the value of that is that when I leave, I feel empowered when I leave that context.